MOVES-Deutsche Bank, AMP Capital, IPF, US Bancorp

-June 7 The following financial services industry appointments were announced on Wednesday.
+June 7 (Reuters) - The following financial services industry appointments were announced on Wednesday.
 To inform us of other job changes, email moves@thomsonreuters.com.

 The investment bank hired Alexandra Cannon as a director in leveraged loan sales, rounding out moves on the bank's New York loan sales and trading teams, according to sources.